nf-core/website/markdown/events/2023/hackathon-march-2023/germany-mpi-eva.md

 ## Organisational Information

 MPI-EVA has an in-house cafeteria for lunch, and accepts both EC or credit card.
-Cash is **no**t possible!
+Cash is **not** possible!

 We will also optionally arrange a social dinner in one of the evenings if there is interest among the attendees.